johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 # A Multithreaded DBSCAN Clustering Implementation Using a K-d Tree
+\[ Special Note:  a previous version of this code had a performance pothole when the size of the cluster was large.
+That pothole has been fixed in this version. \]

 The code included here implements the popular DBSCAN clustering algorithm [1] in C++. it is a multithreaded version of [DBSCAN-in-Cpp](https://github.com/johnarobinson77/DBSCAN-in-Cpp).
 Like the single-threaded version, this implementation uses a k-d tree to accelerate the cluster-building process.
 The k-d tree code is also presented here.
 Using a k-d tree improves the clustering performance in three ways.